 Spring can also bring an appetite for large home improvement projects.
 Whether you want to repave your driveway or build a new deck out back, borrowing against your home's equity is an easy way to use the investment you've already made to access funds for large expenses.
 Unlike a mortgage loan, which gives you a certain amount of money all at once, a HELOC* is a loan set up as a revolving line of credit and has a maximum “draw,” meaning you can take money from your HELOC, as little or as much as you like (up to the maximum), at any time during the HELOC’s “draw” period.
 How much you money you can access, called the limit of your draw, is determined by the current equity you have in your house and your credit history.
 You can learn more about HELOC’s by reading this helpful article.

 7) Spring Your Wallet Into The Present.

 You can literally clean out your purse or pockets by taking advantage of MAX’s digital wallet offerings.
 Yes, there is an easier way to carry your cards.
 A mobile or digital wallet is a way to carry your credit card or debit card information in a digital form on your mobile device.
 Instead of using your physical plastic card to make purchases, you can pay with your smartphone, tablet, or smartwatch.
-MAX debit and credit cards are available for use on all the top digital wallet services – including Apple Pay, Samsung Pay, and Android Pay.
+MAX debit and credit cards are available for use on all the top digital wallet services – including Apple Pay, Samsung Pay, and Google Pay.